 • The Right to Request Limits on Uses and Disclosures of Your Protected Health Information.
 You can ask that TRS limit how it uses and discloses your protected health information.
 TRS will consider your request but is not required to agree to it.
 If TRS agrees to your request, TRS will put the agreement in writing and will follow the agreement unless you need emergency treatment, and the information that you asked to be limited is needed for your emergency treatment.
 You cannot limit the uses and disclosures that TRS is legally required to make.

-If you are enrolled in TRS-ActiveCare, you may request a restriction by writing to: Aetna Legal Support Services, 151 Farmington Avenue, W121, Hartford, CT 06156-9998.
-In your request, state: (1) the information whose disclosure you want to limit, and (2) how you want to limit our use and/or disclosure of the information.

-If you are enrolled in TRS-Care, you may request a restriction by writing to: Aetna Legal Support Services, 151 Farmington Avenue, W121, Hartford, CT 06156-9998.
-In your request, state: (1) the information whose disclosure you want to limit, and (2) how you want to limit our use and/or disclosure of the information.
+If you are enrolled in TRS-ActiveCare, you may request a restriction by writing to: Blue Cross and Blue Shield of Texas, P.O.
+Box 805106, Chicago, IL 60680-4112.
+In your request, state: (1) the information whose disclosure you want to limit, and (2) how you want to limit our use and/or disclosure of the information whose disclosure you want to limit, and (2) how you want to limit our use and/or disclosure of the information whose disclosure you want to limit, and (2) how you want to limit our use and/or disclosure of the information whose disclosure you want to limit, and (2) how you want to limit our use and/or disclosure of the information whose disclosure you want to limit, and (2) how you want to limit our use and/or disclosure of the information whose disclosure you want to limit, and (2) how you want to limit our use and/or disclosure of the information whose disclosure you want to limit, and (2) how you want to limit our use and/or disclosure of the information.
 You have the right to request that your protected health information not be disclosed to TRS if you have paid for the service received in full.

 - The Right to Choose How TRS Sends Protected Health Information to You.
-You can ask that TRS send information to you at an alternate address (for example, sending information to your work address rather than your home address) or by alternate means (for example, courier service instead of U.S. mail) only if not changing the address or the way TRS communicates with you could put you in physical danger.
+You can ask that 'TRS send information to you to an alternate address (for example, sending information to your work address rather than your home address) or by alternate means (for example, courier service instead of U.S. mail) only if not changing the address or the way TRS communicates with you could put you in physical danger.
 You must make this request in writing.
 You must be specific about where and how to contact you.
-TRS must agree to your request only if: - You clearly tell TRS that sending the information to your usual address or in the usual way could put you in physical danger; and - You tell TRS a specific alternative address or specific alternative means of sending protected health information to you.
+TRS must agree to your request only if: - You clearly tell TRS that sending the information do your usual address or in the usual way could put you in physical danger; and - You tell TRS a specific alternative address or specific alternative means of sending protected health information to you.
 If you ask TRS to contact you via an email address, TRS will not send protected health information by email unless it is possible for the protected health information to be encrypted. - The Right to See and Get Copies of Your Protected Health Information.
 You can look at or get copies of your protected health information that TRS has or that a business associate maintains on TRS' behalf.
 You must make this request in writing.
 If your protected health information is not on file at TRS and TRS knows where the information is maintained, TRS will tell you where you can ask to see and get copies of your information.
 You may not inspect or copy psychotherapy notes or certain other information that may be contained in a designated record set that is in the possession of TRS or a business associate of TRS.